Habsburg Spain: Religion and the Spanish Inquisition

 The Moriscos of southern Spain had been forcibly converted to Christianity in 1502, but under the rule of Charles I they had been able to obtain a degree of tolerance from their Christian rulers.
 They were allowed to practice their former custom, dress, and language, and religious laws were laxly enforced.
-(However, Charles also passed the Limpieza de sangre, a law that excluded those not of pure Old Christian, non-Jewish blood from public office.)
-Philip began to put back into place the restrictive laws of generations before and in 1568 the Moriscos rebelled (see Morisco Revolt).
-The revolt was only put down by Italian troops under Don John of Austria, and even then the Moriscos retreated to the highlands and were not defeated until 1570.
+However, Charles also passed the Limpieza de sangre, a law that excluded those not of pure Old Christian, non-Jewish blood from public office.
+Philip began to put back into place the restrictive laws of generations before and in 1568 the Moriscos rebelled.
+The revolt was only put down by Italian troops under Don John of Austria.
+Even then the Moriscos retreated to the highlands and were not defeated until 1570.
 The revolt was followed by a massive resettlement program in which 12,000 Christian peasants replaced the Moriscos.
 In 1609, on the advice of the Duke of Lerma, Philip III expelled the 300,000 Moriscos of Spain.

 The expulsion of the industrious Jews, Moors, and Moriscos did nothing to advance the Spanish economy.
 The small scattered groups of Moriscos lived largely by subsistence farming in marginal mountain areas or by unskilled laboring in a country that had very many underemployed hands.
-A council set up to investigate the matter in Castile found little effect, but in parts of Aragon and especially Valencia, where half the Moriscos had lived, and had made up a substantial minority of the population, the impact was certainly noticeable for the noblemen who had lost rents.
+A council set up to investigate the matter in Castile found little effect, but in parts of Aragon and especially the Kingdom of Valencia, where half the Moriscos had lived, and had made up a substantial minority of the population, the impact was certainly noticeable for the noblemen who had lost rents.